 However, it’s not the same case always.
-The recent Windows 10 updates have been causing havoc for users.
+Windows 10 updates are known to have been causing havoc for users.

-With many reporting “No Audio Output Device Is Installed” error showing in their PC while trying to turn on or increase the volume.
+Many users are reporting a “No Audio Output Device Is Installed” error showing on their PC while trying to turn on or increase the volume.

 You can not even wait for a new update hoping for an automatic fix, as it is crucial if AUDIO is not working on your PC.

 While there is no official solution to the problem, I kept digging for the solution online.

 After trying several solutions, I found half a dozen perfectly working solutions to the no audio output error occurring on Windows 10 computers.

 A Reddit user “DaveArnold78” has found a solution to ‘No Audio Output Device Is Installed’ that might work for many.

 We also added a couple of more solutions to this no audio error to help you fix the issue at hand.

 Table Of Contents

 - How to fix No Audio Output Device Is Installed Error In Windows 10